Nasology: The author

 George Jabet (1815–1873) was a solicitor and he was actively involved in the public life of Birmingham, being associated with many literary and educational societies of the city.
-In addition to Nasology, he published several other books under the pen name Eden Warwick, the first one being The poets' pleasaunce, or, Garden of all sorts of pleasant flowers (1847), as its Preface says, "to illustrate the extent of homage which our best Poets, prior to the present century, have paid to Nature, in Flowers" and "it is intended to exhibit a History of the Poetry in Flowers".
+In addition to Nasology, he published several other books under the pen name Eden Warwick, the first one being The Poets' Pleasaunce, or, Garden of All Sorts of Pleasant Flowers (1847), as its Preface says, "to illustrate the extent of homage which our best Poets, prior to the present century, have paid to Nature, in Flowers" and "it is intended to exhibit a History of the Poetry in Flowers".

 The book

 Nasology originated as a paper communicated to a small literary society as Handsworth, later expanded into a book.
 However the title proved to be unattractive, and the publisher reissued the book under the title Notes on Noses in 1859.

-The book has a pronounced anti-scientific stance, which probably did not reflect actual Jablet's views on science.
+The book has a pronounced anti-scientific stance, which probably did not reflect actual Jabet's views on science.
 For example, the book jokingly criticizes the contemporary science, saying that it works for monetary gain, rather than for the advancement of knowledge, especially picking on geology: instead of "raising and elevating the mind" it facilitates "the discovery of minerals, or the boring of artesian wells".

-Nasal Classification
+Nasal classification

 Warwick states that "besides being an ornament to the face, or a convenient handle by which to grasp an impudent fellow, it is an important index to its owner's character; and that the accurate observation and minute comparison of an extensive collection of Noses of persons whose mental characteristics are known, justifies a Nasal Classification."
 Then the book proceeds with the latter, recognizing six main classes, with detailed analysis, at the same time noting that "there are infinite crosses and intermixtures".